-Please remember, if you are attacked by a pet that is either on leash or off, pleased report the incident immediately, at the time of the incident, to the City of Charleston Police Department and copy the POA office on the complaint via info@dicommunity.org.
+If you are attacked by a pet that is either on leash or off leash, please report the incident immediately, to the City of Charleston Police Department by calling 843-743-7200, or if it is an emergency, to 911.
+You may also submit an online report here.

 To review what the Daniel Island CC&Rs and the City of Charleston Ordinances state regarding animal behavior/control see below: